Cambridge May Balls: Worth the price or yet another rich kid’s club?

 Extortionate prices, outrageous policies, and the underlying privilege buried under ballgowns

-I’ve got May balls on my mind
+I’ve got May Balls on my mind

 May Balls are too expensive.
-This is no great surprise: there will be no segments on breaking news, no storms of journalists furiously demanding answers.
-It is one of the universally-acknowledged truths of Cambridge existence: the porters lodge is called ‘plodge’, lectures never finish on time, and May balls are too expensive.
+This is no great surprise: There will be no segments on breaking news, no storms of journalists furiously demanding answers.
+It is one of the universally acknowledged truths of Cambridge existence: The porters lodge is called “plodge”, lectures never finish on time, and May Balls are too expensive.
 We sigh, shrug our shoulders and return our thoughts to whatever essay has recently been forced upon us.

 I, however, have found myself unable to accept this particular Cambridge reality.
-The staggering, colossal, cosmic numbers have been flashing bright-red in my mind, blaring incessantly with the volume of an air raid siren.
+The staggering, colossal, cosmic numbers have been flashing bright red in my mind, blaring incessantly with the volume of an air raid siren.
 Dostoevsky and Nietzsche will have to wait, I am too busy mulling over the fact that a dining ticket to St John’s would set me back £410.
 Apologies, Otto von Bismarck, I will get to you soon – but did you know that external tickets for the Magdalene May Ball cost £260?

-Extortion and absurdity
+Pricing and feelings of absurdity

+Jesus May Ball 2023.
 Image credits: Anna Mardling

 Most Read

-It’s not the price alone which staggers me.
-After all, you do admittedly receive an exuberance of experiences with your ticket: food, fireworks and even fortune tellers.
-The terms and conditions attached to some of these tickets, however, serve as yet another cause for astonishment.
-On the Trinity May Ball website, in a suitably soulless black-and-white layout, I learned that transferring a ticket could cost up to £60, and after a certain date would only be possible at the discretion of the committee.
+On the Trinity May Ball website, in a suitably soulless black and white layout, I learned that transferring a ticket could cost up to £60, and after a certain date would only be possible at the discretion of the committee.
 Any refunds – which must be requested in writing to the Senior Treasurer, and are awarded only under exceptional circumstances – entail a £50 fee.
-Discounted tickets, available to students with bursaries, should theoretically address the issue of unaffordable prices and lack of inclusivity.
-The discount offered by Trinity, however, is almost laughable.
-The regular price for an internal student stands at £215, while the discounted ticket – available only to Trinity students with a full Cambridge bursary – is £185.
-What astounding generosity!

 Who’s to blame?

 Crucially, prices remain largely unchallenged by the student population.
 Every year, thousands and thousands of people transfer hundreds and hundreds of pounds to various May Ball committees.
 Trinity May Ball, for instance, is in such high demand that you can’t simply buy a ticket, you must apply – getting a ticket almost feels harder than getting into Cambridge itself.
-Jesus boasts over 3ooo attendees.
+Jesus boasts over 3,ooo attendees.

 Featured image credits: Anna Mardling